meganhepner/calculator-interface/README.md

 #### _Separation of Business and User Logic, 6.3.20_

-#### By _**Megan Hepner**_
+#### By _**Megan Hepner & Janet Karpenske**_

 ## Description
-  This webpage added user fuctionality to the previoius Calculator exercise.
+  This webpage adds a user interface to the previous Calculator exercise.
 Users are able to input numbers in add, subtract, multiply and divide fields and view the returned result.

 ## Setup/Installation Requirements

-* use the terminal to clone this repository
 * to clone this content, copy the url provided by the 'clone or download' button in GitHub
 * in terminal use the command 'git clone (GitHub url)'
 * open the content in a web browser